cm090/topspeedmc/docs/source/app.rst

 The Top Speed SMP is set up with access to LiveKit, a mobile server companion.
 Download the app from `rhit.cf/topspeed/mcapp <https://rhit.cf/topspeed/mcapp>`_ and connect your Minecraft account to get started.

-The server IP is mc.topspeed.rhit.cf.
+The server IP is livekit.topspeed.rhit.cf.

 After connecting to the server through the LiveKit app, you will have to connect with your Minecraft account.
 Type /livekit claim on the server and enter the 6 digit code on the app.